RealityGamesLtd/logs-buffer-unity/README.md

 Logs Buffer gives a possibility to add specific listener on log created event and handle it in a custom way.

 # Usage
+To enable logging to console regardless of config file use scripting define symbol `ENABLE_LOGGING`.

 To call a log use default Unity logging methods like `Debug.Log(...), Debug.LogWarning(...), Debug.LogError(...)` Logs Buffer package provides class `LogsBuffer` which holds static fields:
 ```